 - Military service members, particularly those stationed abroad, are at a higher risk for infection.
 Two-thirds of GBS cases occur following an infection and most commonly these infections include gastroenteritis or respiratory tract infections; two prevalent illnesses amongst those that frequently travel abroad.

 - Through this program, research into the cause, treatment, or cure of GBS can be studied.
-Researchers are able to submit proposals to this program, which is generally less competitive than typical federal grant programs.
+Researchers are able to submit grant proposals to this program, which is generally less competitive than typical federal grant programs.

 Provide the National Institutes of Health (NIH) with at least $41.6 billion in FY 2020, a $2 billion funding increase